tamlut-modnys/curriculum/hsl-23-2/hsl1/hsl1.md

 ## Urbit Preliminaries

-So far, you may have heard talk about planets,moons and stars, and so on.
+So far, you may have heard talk about planets, moons, stars, and so on.
 What are these things exactly?
 An Urbit ship is a running instance of Urbit with a unique network identity like ~sampel-palnet.
 As a computer, an Urbit ship has state (which ultimately reduces to data stored as 0s and 1s), and operations (formal rules for transforming the 0s and 1s).

 Your planet that you use on the network is whats called a **liveship**.
 Live network identities are finite and valuable -- there are 4,294,901,760 planets, 65,280 stars, and 256 galaxies.
 To be safe with live identities, most people prefer to develop on what are called **fakeships**.
 You can run Urbit instances on your local machine that are not connected to the wider network.